-Any Adelphi student, undergraduate and graduate, who is currently registered may purchase the Adelphi University Accident and Health Insurance policy.
-All residence hall and international students are automatically enrolled in Adelphi's student medical insurance plan.
+All residence hall and international students are automatically enrolled in Adelphi's student medical insurance plan and will be billed accordingly.
+A student who is already covered by alternative medical insurance who wishes to waive the school health insurance must do so by October 15th (for the fall semester) or March 15 (for new students in the spring semester).
+Please go to the Health Services website for information on how to waive the school health insurance

-A student who is already covered by alternative medical insurance who wishes to waive the school health insurance must waive the insurance by October 15 (for the fall semester) or March 15 (for the spring semester).
-Students who do not have medical insurance and wish to enroll in Adelphi's plan must do so by the same dates.
+Students who do not have medical insurance and wish to enroll in Adelphi's plan must do so by the same dates, unless there is qualifying event.
 There is an opportunity for dependents of insured students to also purchase insurance coverage.
-Please log on to the Health Services Center website to complete the online waiver form or to download the enrollment forms.
+Please see the Web site for further information.

-INFORMATION TECHNOLOGY AND RESOURCES
+INFORMATION TECHNOLOGY

-The Office of Information Technology and Resources (OITR) is dedicated to providing you with the technology resources that you need to succeed.
-OITR technicians and Customer Services staff offer support services and workshops so that you can take full advantage of these resources.
+The Office of Information Technology (IT) is dedicated to providing you with the technology resources that you need to succeed.
+IT technicians and Help Desk staff offer support services and workshops so that you can take full advantage of the available technology.